-UK Government Refuses to Ban School Attendance Fines Despite Petition
+UK Government Refuses to Ban School Fines Despite Petition

-UK Gov Refuses to Ban School Fines Over Petition
+UK Government Refuses to Ban School Fines Despite Petition

-A Department for Education (DfE) spokesperson stated that the government has no intention of banning FPNs or prosecutions, as both influence parental behaviour where support has been exhausted.
-They noted that 93% of penalty notices in 2024-25 were for unauthorized term-time holidays, indicating FPNs are used when support is inappropriate.
-The spokesperson emphasized the legal duty under the Education Act 1996 for parents to ensure regular school attendance, with exceptions for illness, religious observance, or prior permission.
+In its response, the Department for Education (DfE) stated it has no plans to ban FPNs or prosecutions, arguing they influence parental behaviour where support has been exhausted or is inappropriate.
+The DfE noted that 93% of penalty notices issued in 2024-25 were for unauthorised term-time holidays, indicating FPNs are used primarily when support is not suitable.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list